-Disposal Principle
+Disposal

-Wash water from pesticide application equipment must be managed properly, since it contains pesticide residues.
+Rinsate from pesticide application equipment must be managed properly, since it contains pesticide residues.

-Collect wash water (from both inside and outside the application equipment) and use it as a pesticide in accordance with the label instructions.
-The rinsate may be applied as a pesticide (preferred) or stored for use as makeup water for the next compatible application.
+• Collect rinsate (from both inside and outside the application equipment) and use it as a pesticide in accordance with the label instructions.

+• The rinsate may be applied as a pesticide (preferred) not to exceed the seasonal restriction or stored for use as makeup water for the next compatible application.